Xi Jinping Fast Facts

 October 2014 - The Governance of China, a collection of Xi's speeches, is published by Foreign Languages Press.

-November 12, 2014 - US President Barack Obama and Chinese President Xi Jinping announce a climate change agreement that would cut both countries' greenhouse gas emissions by close to a third over the next two decades.
+November 12, 2014 - US President Obama and Xi announce a climate change agreement that would cut both countries' greenhouse gas emissions by close to a third over the next two decades.
 The White House says the announcement marks the first time China has agreed to cut its carbon emissions.

-September 22-27, 2015 - During Xi's first state visit to the United States, he meets with tech and business leaders in Seattle before flying to Washington, DC, to meet with President Barack Obama.
+September 22-27, 2015 - During Xi's first state visit to the United States, he meets with tech and business leaders in Seattle before flying to Washington, DC, to meet with President Obama.

 October 20-23, 2015 - First state visit to the United Kingdom, to bolster economic and diplomatic ties.